oratakashi/oratakashi/README.md

 Im just a software enginering:

 - 🔭 I’m currently working on a Consultant IT as a Android Developer
-- 🌱 I’m currently learning Kotlin Generic Programing
+- 🌱 I’m currently learning Kotlin Delegate and Kotlin Reflection
 - 💬 Ask me about Kotlin, Java and PHP

 ## Our Play Ground